oskardotglobal/Typst-for-Obsidian/README.md

 - Open and edit .typ files directly in Obsidian
 - Code editor in source mode
-- Toggle between source and rendered reading modes (with upper right icon or hotkey)
+- Toggle between source and rendered reading modes (with upper right icon or ho`tkey)
 - Rendered content adapts to Obsidian theme

 ### Settings